 It used to be that airline credit cards were not great for things other than a flight.
 That’s no longer the case.
 If you fly Delta, consider the Delta SkyMiles® Blue American Express Card.

 When you want a basic credit card that earns miles and builds credit, this is a solid choice.
-But, you will need to apply for the Delta SkyMiles Gold Credit Card if you want free checked bags and priority boarding.
+But, you will need to apply for the Delta SkyMiles® Gold American Express Card if you want free checked bags and priority boarding.
+However, the annual fee is $99 but it is waived the first year (See Rates & Fees).

 What If You Don’t Have Good Credit?

-Summary on Best Credit Cards to Build Credit
+Summary of Best Credit Cards to Build Credit

 Any credit card you make on-time payments with will build credit.
 But, going with a rewards card that doesn’t charge an annual fee lets you do it for free.
 Plus, you “get paid” to build credit at the same time.